-Rey has since set out to replicate this natural technology and today, 5 years after that episode, she was born glow, the startup that creates luminescent installations for public spaces and hotels.
+Since then, Rey has set out to replicate this natural technology and today, 5 years after that episode, it was born glow, the startup that creates luminescent installations for public spaces and hotels.

-Sandra admits that her creation is unlikely to supplant the living room lights or car lights, but she hopes to create enough light.
+Sandra admits that her creation will hardly be able to replace the lights of the living room or car headlights, but hopes to create enough light.
 How much?
-Enough to play a role in the mix of light that helps the world reduce its dependence on electricity, at least on the "insane" one born from non-renewable sources.
+Enough to play a role in the light mix that helps the world reduce its dependence on electricity, at least from that “insane” born from non-renewable sources.

 A brilliant story

-At the beginning of her research, Sandra Ray says she often worked in complete darkness to be able to distinguish a very faint glow, indistinguishable otherwise.
+At the beginning of her research, Sandra Ray says she often worked in complete darkness to be able to distinguish a very faint glow, otherwise indistinguishable.

-Like the photographers of the last century, in his "dark room" he waited 10 to 15 minutes for some faint light to be produced.
-Today it gets much more flattering results, and there is still room for improvement.
+Like the photographers of the last century, in his "darkroom" he waited 10 to 15 minutes for a little faint light to be produced.
+Today he obtains decidedly more flattering results, and there is still room for improvement.

-"Glowee can have a huge impact on the environment," says Cyprien.
-"Creating light without electricity means less nuclear and coal pollution.
+“Glowee can have a huge impact on the environment,” says Cyprien.
+“Creating light without electricity means less pollution from nuclear and coal.
 We reduce the environmental impact with natural substances.
-And we create an atmosphere, too!"
+And let's create atmosphere, too!”

 A sustainable solution

-Bioluminescence can be a valid option: fighting global warming by reducing the use of limited resources, waste and pollution is not bad.
+Bioluminescence can be a valid option: fighting global warming by reducing the use of resources limited, waste and pollution is not bad.

-Despite the over 10.000 units already sold (in hotels and spas mainly, due to the very relaxing light produced) Glowee is not yet profitable, and the company also finances itself by setting up art installations for events.
+Despite the over 10.000 units already sold (mainly in hotels and spas, due to the very relaxing light produced) Glowee is not yet profitable, and the company also finances itself by setting up artistic installations for events.

-Within the next 3 years, Rey hopes to produce a light strong enough to provide outdoor night lighting, or for street furniture, also capable of reducing light pollution in our cities.
+Within the next 3 years, Rey hopes to produce enough light strong to provide also outdoor night lighting, or for urban furnishings, also capable of reducing light pollution in our cities.

 Natural light

-Glowee light comes from marine bacteria that emit it naturally.
-These are living organisms, which is why they need maintenance in some ways vaguely similar to that of an aquarium.
+Glowee's light comes from marine bacteria that emit it naturally.
+It is living organisms, which is why they require maintenance that is in some ways vaguely similar to that of an aquarium.

 And the switch?

 There is.
-The light can be adjusted: with a small device, the bacteria are deprived of oxygen (do not worry, they fall asleep but do not die) and without oxygen the light goes out.
-Is oxygen replaced?
+The light can be regulated: with a small device, the bacteria are deprived of oxygen (don't worry, they fall asleep but don't die) and without oxygen the light goes out.
+Is oxygen reintroduced?
 The light comes back on.

 Fascinating potential